eeue56/the-elm-report/README.md

 ### What exactly is FRP?

-FRP is a way of modelling values that change over time.
+Functional reactive programming (FRP) is a way of modelling values that change over time.

 Rather than representing changes by manually updating some variable to store the value, instead FRP works on the principle of using functional-style maps, folds and filters to express code that can be deemed reactive to some value

 --